 Pros

-- Splitwise’s free version covers all core features.
+- The Splitwise free version covers all core features.

-- Great for couples who travel or live apart.
+- It is great for couples who travel or live apart.

 Cons